nicolasochem/tzip/drafts/current/draft-consensus-key.md

 #### As a deterrent against handing over the key to a third party

 When there is one key, whoever has access to it has full control over the baker.
 When there are two keys, the possibility emerges of each of these keys being controlled by different people or entities.
-For example, the delegate key would likely be in physical custody of the baker, while the consensus key could be handed to, or created by:
+For example, the manager key would likely be in physical custody of the baker, while the consensus key could be handed to, or created by:

 * a cloud platform, or
 * a contractor or baking-as-a-service provider taking care of the baking operations on behalf of the baker.